 Today our country is threatened less by the destruction of the nation from the outside than by the destruction of the family from the inside.
 Dad-deprived boys hurt – and boys who are hurting end up hurting us.
 Hungry for role models, these boys are sitting ducks for terrorist recruiters and gangs who promise them a ready-made “family.”
 And when they become drug dealers, mass shooters, ISIS recruits, or fill our prisons, our government spends about a trillion dollars per year to clean up the results of their trauma.
 That destruction of the family from the inside becomes a threat to the nation from the outside.

 Involving a boy’s dad is not always possible.
-If we are to expect these boys to avoid destructive role models and the school-to-prison pipeline, we must create scholarships to inspire great male teachers, mentors, and coaches.
+If we are to expect these boys to avoid destructive role models and the school-to-prison pipeline, we must create scholarships to inspire great Black male teachers, mentors, and coaches.

 Black Lives Matter: We Must Encourage Black Dads to Raise Loving Sons